 Sciatica, so-called because it involves the sciatic nerve, is a common cause of lower back pain.
 The sciatic nerve is actually a group of nerves bound in one nerve sheath, running from the lower back through the buttocks and thigh to the knee, then branching on down into the foot.
 It is the longest nerve in the body.
-So, besides pain deep in the buttock, an irritated sciatic nerve may also produce pain in the thigh that may radiate all the way down to the feet and include weakness and numbness in the legs.
+So, besides pain deep in the buttock, an irritated sciatic nerve may also produce a wide range of other symptoms, including pain in the thigh that may radiate all the way down to the feet and include weakness, tingling, and numbness in the legs.

-Some common causes include work that requires repetitive lifting or constant exposure to mechanical vibrations, including long hours behind the wheel of a car or truck or sometimes from being in a auto accident.
+This condition occurs as the result of irritation to the sciatic nerve or when the nerve becomes pinched.
+Some common causes include work that requires repetitive lifting or constant exposure to mechanical vibrations, including long periods behind the wheel of a car or truck.
+In some instances, car accidents can cause sciatica, too.

 Though poor posture and inactivity are not known to cause sciatica, strong abdominal and back muscles which can be developed through exercise can help keep your back healthy.
 A regular exercise routine might be particularly important if your job puts you at risk for back pain.

 Unfortunately, you can’t always predict who will suffer from sciatica based on these risk factors.
 Often, a person who never lifts anything will suffer a sudden attack for no apparent reason.
 There have even been cases where someone experienced a case of sciatica after simply sneezing!